Updated May 9th, 2019

-Dark Souls 3 is the final chapter in the fan-acclaimed franchise best PS4 games, and boy does it end on a high note.
+Dark Souls 3 is the final chapter in the fan-acclaimed franchise, and boy does it end on a high note.
 Answering all the questions that had arisen in entries prior all while continuing to deliver on combat that’s challenging but not unfair.
 Dark Souls 3 is well-deserving of all the praise it has received.

-Horizon Zero Dawn is much more than a best PS4 games about robot dinosaurs.
+Horizon Zero Dawn is about much more than robot dinosaurs.
 Though that may be what piques your interest, you’ll stay to learn more about protagonist Aloy’s journey and grow stronger as she does throughout the title, unraveling the mystery behind this primitive future of mankind.

 If you have yet to jump in on the series bandwagon, look no further.
 Persona 5’s combat is simple for newcomers yet engaging enough to warrant all that time invested by die-hard Persona veterans.
 This sequel delivers on all the greatness we’ve come to expect from the series after Persona 4, and we can’t wait for more.